Construktion/Construktion/README.md

 Customizing
 ---
 At the heart of the library are the blueprints.
 They are used to customize how objects are built.
-Below is an example of a blueprint that will asign all bool properties named IsActive to true.
+Below is an example of a blueprint that will assign all bool properties named IsActive to true.

 ```c#